qhull/qhull/README.txt

         - set the library file (use the same for debug and release)
         - build the project

-    - create a "Win32 console application" called "qhull"
+    - create a "Win32 console application, empty project" called "qhull"
         - Move unix.c from "qhull source"
-        - Add the library file created by "libqhull"
+        - Project Dependency on libqhull (or copy the library file)
+        - Linker->Input->Ignore LIBCMT
         - Qhull does not use other libraries

-    - create a "Win32 console application" called "qconvex"
+    - create a "Win32 console application, empty project" called "qconvex"
         - Move qconvex.c from "qhull source"
-        - Copy the library file from "libqhull"
+        - Project Dependency on libqhull (or copy the library file)
+        - Linker->Input->Ignore LIBCMT
         - build the project

     - do the same for qdelaun.c, qhalf, qvoronoi.c, user_eg.c, user_eg2.c